 Thibodeaux, Jarrett.
 Paper presented at the annual meeting of the American Sociological

 Abstract: Looking at Webers methodology and concept of rationalization, I explore

 how his writings relate to modernism and postmodernism.
-I find that Weber was a postmodernist or minimalist in methodology
+I find that Weber was a postmodernist or minimalist in methodology because of his

-that this objectivity was specific to modern western culture.
-I go on to show how some
+objectivity was specific to modern western culture.

 The Conflict between